In this article:

+Just remember that with the graduated repayment plan, your payment will increase over time, regardless of your income.
 On the flip side, an income-driven repayment plan will keep your payment at an affordable level based on your income.

-Qualifying for Loan Forgiveness
+You Want to Qualify for Student Loan Forgiveness

 If you're planning to apply for the Public Service Loan Forgiveness program (PSLF) or a similar program, it may make sense to go with the repayment plan that requires you to pay less money overall.

 An income-driven repayment plan is typically best if you're planning to pursue loan forgiveness.

 You Don't Want Payments Tied to Your Salary